kuisskui/BookStore/README.md

 # BookStore
 ## Business Domain
 The real-world business domain I choose for this project is a book store application.
 The application will provide a platform for users to browse, purchase, and rent books from the store.
-The application will also keep track of the store's inventory, book categories, authors, and borrowers.
+The application will also keep track of the store's inventory, book categories, authors, and borrowers

 ## Business Activities
 The book store application will provide the following activities to its users